 We provide assistance to attorneys, social workers, advocates and other organizations who are working with individuals with disabilities.

-When we believe serious abuse or neglect may have occurred, we conduct an in-depth investigation and, when necessary, report our findings to state regulatory agencies or law enforcement.
+When we believe serious abuse or neglect may have occurred, DRNC conducts an in-depth investigation and, when necessary, report our findings to state regulatory agencies or law enforcement.

-We work to improve laws and regulations so they better serve people with disabilities.
+DRNC works to improve laws and regulations so they better serve people with disabilities.
 We advocate for funding of public benefits programs to make sure people with disabilities receive the services they need.
 Learn more about our public policy advocacy.

 Outreach and Training